Map OneDrive for Business & SharePoint to Network Drives

 The Zee Drive trial subscription limits the amount of data you can upload or download through your mapped drives in any given 24 hour period to 5,000 file uploads or 3GB of data and 10,000 file downloads or 5GB of data.

-Zee Drive requires Microsoft .Net 4.x and Windows.
-Zee Drive is supported on Windows 7, Windows 8 and Windows 10.
+Zee Drive requires Microsoft .Net 4.5 or above and Windows.
+Zee Drive is supported on Windows 10 and Windows 11.
 Trouble running Zee Drive?
 Click here to contact us.

 Download Zee Drive and Start Your Trial Now